Toei Animation: Later history and ransomware attack

-In October 2021, Toei Animation announced that they had signed a strategic partnership with the South Korean entertainment conglomerate CJ ENM.
+In October 2021, Toei Animation announced that it had signed a strategic partnership with the South Korean entertainment conglomerate CJ ENM.

 On March 6, 2022, an incident occurred in which an unauthorized third party attempted to hack Toei Animation's network, which resulted in the company's online store and internal systems becoming temporarily suspended.
 The company investigated the incident and stated that the hack would affect the broadcast schedules of several anime series, including One Piece.
 In addition, Dragon Ball Super: Super Hero was also rescheduled to June 11, 2022, due to the hack.
 On April 6, 2022, Toei Animation announced that it would resume broadcasting the anime series, including One Piece.
 The following day, the Japanese public broadcaster NHK reported that the hack was caused by a targeted ransomware attack.

 On June 5, 2025, the company announced a new animation production label known as Eterna Animation which would focus on original works with the label's first work, Foxing announced at the same time with the short being released during 2026.

 On August 26 of that year, the company announced the establishment of another studio in Osaka.
 The "Osaka Studio" would act as its second domestic animation studio further expanding Toei Animation's production work as well as recruiting artists from the Kansai region and build ties with the local community.
 According to Toei Animation board member and head of production Kiichiro Yamada, he states that the labor shortage in the Japanese animation industry is a serious issue and that the studio feels that it has an urgency to recruit creators and open studios across other regions in Japan rather than having to deal with the Tokyo studio.